A-Montenegro/pricing-app/README.md

 [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

-## Running all Unit and E2E test cases
+## Executing all Unit and E2E test cases

-To run the application, navigate to the `main` module and execute the following Maven command:
+To execute all Unit and E2E test cases, navigate to the `main` module and run the following Maven command:

 ```bash
 mvn test